M2TeamArchived/NSudo/docs-src/en-us/Readme.md

 [here](http://bbs.pcbeta.com/viewthread-1508863-1-1.html "here") for more information about SuperCMD.

+NSudo Devil Mode is based on the Dism++ God Mode, with new features and several improvements.

 ### Features

 - Distributed under the MIT License.
-(More freedom than GNU GPL.)
+(More freedom than the GNU GPL.)
 - Provide the x86, x86-64, ARM, ARM64 binaries.
-- Support Windows Vista and lator.
+- Support Windows Vista and later.
-- Compact binary size with VC-LTL and libkcrt from Chuyu Team.
+- Using VC-LTL and libkcrt from Chuyu Team for smaller binary size.
+- Using C++17, but only use core language features in the most cases.
 - NSudo Launcher
   - Launch programs with TrustedInstaller access token.
   - Launch programs with System access token.